veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

+### TeamCity Plugin 1.7.1 - July 1, 2019

+- Bug Fix : Retries for the communication from our plugin to the Anka Build Cloud Controller were being performed by both the plugin and also the Apache HTTP client and causing long-running threads
+- Bug Fix : As more Anka VM Instances were being created, the UI would become extremely slow

 ### Jenkins Plugin 2.1.1 - June 29, 2020

 > **If updating from 1.X.X: This update requires that you back up your Static Slave Templates (config.xml) and add them again.**